NYCGuide

 The pasta at Marea is going to make you feel something.
 You may not be moved to tears, but when you take your first bite of octopus and bone marrow fusilli, you’ll feel like the main character in a coming-of-age movie who finally realizes what was missing all along.
 This fine-dining restaurant near Columbus Circle is one of our favorite places to eat pasta in NYC, simply because the options go way beyond usual suspects like linguine and clams or a frutti di mare spaghetti.
 Stop by for your next big night out.

-When you walk inside of Ci Siamo, you'll feel like you're checking into a nice hotel, about to start a vacation in Milan (but in reality, you'll still have that 8:15am meeting to discuss "team dynamics" in the morning).
+When you walk into Ci Siamo, you'll feel like you're checking into a nice hotel, about to start a vacation in Milan (despite the fact that you still have that meeting on "team dynamics" to get to after lunch).
 The menu centers around live-fire cooking, although your focus should be on the breads and pastas.
 Get the ricotta-filled agnolotti, and don't leave here without eating the caramelized onion torta.
-Despite the massive space, it can still be tough to get a table.
-So make a reservation at this Manhattan West spot in advance.
+Despite the massive space, it can still be tough to get a table, so make a reservation at this Manhattan West spot in advance.

 Even though it’s always packed, we still think Don Angie doesn’t get the credit it deserves.
-Their Italian American menu—with its stuffed flatbread and sesame-sprinkled gnocchi—is very much doing its own thing, and the cocktail list is pretty cool too.
+Their Italian American menu—with its stuffed garlic flatbread and gnocchi with provolone—is very much doing its own thing, and the cocktail list is pretty cool too.
 The massive signature pinwheel lasagna for two is always great, but the garganelli with a meatball ragu is even better.
 Check out this West Village place at least once.
 You'll appreciate the creativity.

 Sometimes, we dream that we’re in an old farmhouse in the Italian countryside.
-And we can come pretty close to recreating this dream IRL by heading to Il Buco in Noho.
+And we can come pretty close to recreating this dream by heading to Il Buco in Noho.
 A night at this restaurant—which opened as an antique store in 1994—feels a rustic escape from the city, and the mains here really shine.
-You can't go wrong with the flawlessly-cooked bistecca and lamb chops, but if you order just one thing, get what might be the best risotto in the city.
-Also, don't just order one thing here—that's a terrible idea.
+The menu changes seasonally, but you can't go wrong with the bistecca and lamb chops, and if they happen to have the risotto on the menu, you must order it.

 There’s a correct way to do L’Artusi, and this is it: You come in a group of two, and you sit at the bar.
-You order the ricotta with homemade crackers and the roasted mushrooms, and then you share two pastas.
+You order the roasted mushrooms with pancetta and a fried egg, and then you share two pastas.
 You drink wine.
 You go home happy.
 A dinner at this West Village restaurant is about as good a date night as they come, and that probably won't change anytime soon.
-The pastas here are always immaculate, and the garlicky beef carpaccio is the best in the city.
+The pastas here are always immaculate, and the wagyu carpaccio is the best around.

 When it comes to eating out in NYC, you almost always have to compromise in some way—but not at LaRina.
 At this casual restaurant in Fort Greene, you don’t just get great pasta, great prices, or a great patio.
 You get all three of those things.
 Their menu changes often, but if it's available, get the smoked spaghetti.
 LaRina is somewhere you can walk into on a random weeknight for dinner, and you'll feel like a lucky person every time you're here.